igorovic/audacia-table-football/README.md

 docker compose up --build
 ```

+The web app is served at `http://localhost:3000` and the backend api at `http://localhost:3022`.
+Open both urls in your browser to see the app in action.

+# Project structure

+This project is a monorepo managed with pnpm and turborepo.
+The `backend` code resides in the `apps/backend` folder and the `web` app in the `apps/web` folder.

 ## Tech stack

 - Next.js - frontend | because I have long experience with it